 Screen – as huge and stunning as expected

 Any gripes you have with the One Max's build or fingerprint tech instantly disappear as soon as you load up a good looking movie or luscious game on the 5.9in Full HD screen.

 It's a great size to watch movies on, so you can ditch the plan to buy a Nexus 7 and use it in landscape as a (admittedly very expensive) mini tab.
 Everything in Sense is now more spaced out, too, and there are rows five-apps wide instead of four on the homescreens.

-Webpages load very large by default, and changing the phone’s font settings only affects text within Sense, so it's worth paying a visit to your chosen browser’s settings to scale down the text.
+Webpages load very large by default, and changing the phone’s font settings only effects text within Sense, so it's worth paying a visit to your chosen browser’s settings to scale down the text.
 On the Stuff.tv homepage, 50% on the accessibility slider worked a treat so that we could zoom out and see more stories, making use of the extra screen space.
 Other apps, such as Facebook, will scale up your news feed, so the extra space doesn't actually equate to more information.

 With a cooler and more realistic colour palette than the Note 3 (even in the latter’s muted Professional Photo and movie modes), the One Max's screen is still punchy, engaging and detailed.
-With a slightly lower ppi than the Note 3 (due to the bigger screen), it’s occasionally caught out – with hi-res images, for instance – but largely when viewing webpages the supreme contrast and clear resolution make for fonts that appear lovely and smooth.
+With a slightly lower ppi than the Samsung (due to the bigger screen), it’s occasionally caught out – with hi-res images, for instance – but largely when viewing webpages the supreme contrast and clear resolution make for fonts that appear lovely and smooth.